brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

       articles as well as monthly column for Artists Magazine.
 In 2019-2020, she was the Guest Editor for the Creative Research Center, producing a series of posts on the topic of Collaboration.
+  - person: eleanor-heartney
+    event_bio: "Eleanor Heartney is well known as a curator and critic, a long-time contributing editor of Art in America and the author of numerous books, including Art & Today, Postmodernism, and After the Revolution: Women Who Transformed Contemporary Art.
+Her latest study looks at the ways in which a Catholic heritage and sensibility infuse the works of many major artists of the last 50 years.
+We may think of Andy Warhol, Robert Mapplethorpe, Vito Acconci, Karen Finley, and Andres Serrano as iconoclastic figures, eager to raise the hackles of the establishment and upend the status quo.
+      But as Heartney points out in the recently re-issued edition of her book Postmodern Heretics: The Catholic Imagination in Contemporary Art (Silver Hollow Press), these artists also grappled with the legacy of their religious upbringings, reconciling the sacred and the profane and paying homage in unusual ways to typically Catholic themes—the Crucifixion, the nature of the body vs. the spirit, and a preoccupation with death—that have run through sacred art since the Renaissance.
+Her most recent book is Doomsday Dreams: The Apocalyptic Imagination in Contemporary Art (Silver Hollow Press, 2019).
+She is an Editor-at-Large at the Brooklyn Rail. "
   - person: chris-larson
     event_bio: "Chris Larson is a St. Paul-based artist and musician who has developed a multimedia practice rooted in sculpture that incorporates